 Note: if publication of statement is in public interest.
 It was issued in welfare of the public or to protect the public to save them or keep them aware from that person.

-Note: a bonafide comment is the second defence to an action for defamation.
+Note: a bonafide comment is the second defense to an action for defamation.
 The comment must be a comment not statement of facts.
 The comment must be in public interest.
 The facts must be revealed before publishing statement.
 The comment should be fair or honest comment and true with the circumstances.

 Note: on some cases it is necessary to provide information or give speech regarding any person without any fear of an action for defamation.
 Such as in case of complete freedom of communication.
 In case of parliamentary, state legislative proceedings or in such proceedings where it is necessary to speak truth without fearing suit of defamation.
 In judicial proceedings also it is necessary to speck truth about any person whether it is defamatory or not.